BattletechModders/TisButAScratch/README.md

 ## Features included:

 <b>Injured Piloting</b>: Pilots with injuries are (mostly) allowed to drop on contracts; however, they suffer the penalties their injuries entail.
-In addition, they are at greater risk of being `CRIPPLED` (see below).
+In addition, they are at greater risk of being `DEBILITATED` (see below).

 Injuries can be checked be hovering over the red "injured" indicator in pilot portraits, or by hovering over the "injured" status bar in the barracks. e.g.